Seda145/Exam/README.md

 This application should not be used for actual exams, as all answers can be accessed by students.
 To use it, open Exam.html in your web browser.
 Students write questions and answers in JSON format in step 1, answer their questions in step 2 and view their result (score) in step 3.
+"True / false" and multiple choice questions are supported.
-A template for the JSON file is included "Lessons.json".
+A template for the JSON file is included: "./Example/Lessons.json".

 Tips: